WalfredMA/NUI_Projection/README.md

 Up-projection:

-This is included as a R package, and can be found in
+This is included as a R package, and can be found in upsample folder.

 Requirements:
 R 3.4.2 or higher